UnumID/react-web-sdk/README.md

 **login**: If your client application doesn't have the information required to use the desired fallback options, we can redirect them to your existing login page.
 You must provide the `goToLogin` prop in order to use this option.

-**custom notifications** The Web SDK sends default push, sms, and email notifications using the Unum ID SaaS.
+**custom notifications** The React Web SDK sends default push, sms, and email notifications using the Unum ID SaaS.
 If you want to customize your notifications, you may provide the `sendPushNotification`, `sendEmail` and/or `sendSms` props.
 If these props are provided, they will be used instead of the default.

 ## API
 ### UnumIDWidget Component
-The Web SDK default exports a single component, `UnumIDWidget` This component encapsulates all of the Web SDK's functionality.
+The React Web SDK default exports a single component, `UnumIDWidget` This component encapsulates all of the React Web SDK's functionality.

 #### Props
 **env** (string) _required_: The environment to run in ('development', 'sandbox', or 'production').
-This determines which Unum ID SaaS environment the Web SDK will connect to.
+This determines which Unum ID SaaS environment the React Web SDK will connect to.

-**apiKey** (string) _required_: Your Web SDK api key (obtained from Unum ID).
+**apiKey** (string) _required_: Your React Web SDK api key (obtained from Unum ID).

 **userInfo** (`UserInfo`) _optional_: Information about a logged in user of your application.
-The Web SDK will use this to determine which fallback options are available.
+The React Web SDK will use this to determine which fallback options are available.

 **presentationRequest** (`PresentationRequestResponse`) _optional_: a `PresentationRequestResponse` object, created on your server via the [Server SDK](https://github.com/UnumID/Server-SDK-TypeScript).
 You may provide this prop in combination with setting `createInitialPresentationRequest` (below) to `false` for more control over when the widget should display a PresentationRequest to the user.